 Yes, The Hartford offers gap insurance as an optional policy add-on.
-The Hartford gap insurance pays the difference between a totaled car’s actual cash value and the policyholder’s loan or lease balance, though it’s worth noting that The Hartford gap coverage does not pay the policyholder’s deductible.
+The Hartford gap insurance pays the difference between a totaled car’s actual cash value and your remaining loan or lease balance, though you will be responsible for paying a deductible.

 You can look through records such as your recent bills, or you can log in to your account on the company’s website.
 If this fails, you should call to ask about your coverage.

 If you didn’t buy gap insurance from your normal insurance company, you could have purchased it from the dealership, bank, or credit union that supplied you with a loan or lease.
 It can be easy to overlook gap insurance from one of these sources since it’s sometimes included in your contract automatically.

 If you do not have gap insurance through your dealership, lender, or car insurance company, you probably are not covered.
 But as a last resort, you can look through your financial records – such as your online bills, credit card statements, and checkbook – to try to find some clues.

 Gap insurance, which covers the difference between your loan balance and the car’s actual value, can come from a dealership, bank, credit union, or car insurance company.
 It’s unlikely that you bought a stand-alone gap insurance policy without realizing it, so your first step should be to check with the obvious candidates.

 The Hartford is so cheap because the company offers a wide variety of discounts that almost anyone can get.
 A minimum coverage policy from The Hartford costs an average of $72 per month, and The Hartford premiums can be made even cheaper by taking advantage of discounts such as safety features discounts and paid-in-full discount.
 Plus, The Hartford rewards customer loyalty with discounts for insuring more than one car and bundling multiple policies, such as home and auto.… read full answer

 Average Monthly Rates for The Hartford vs. Top Competitors